mllewellyn/CSCI-2500_final_project/README.txt

 	so that didn't make any sense.
 We added a check for div by 0 in our code to keep things stable.
 	If you're at all interested in the git history of the project here's the github page https://github.com/mllewellyn/CSCI-2500_final_project

+	Be sure to checkout sim_debug_log.txt for a list of all commands and syscalls.

 	-Max and Andrew

 Directory structure